mozilla/overscripted/README.md

 - [https://public-data.telemetry.mozilla.org/bigcrawl/safe_dataset.3.tar.bz2](https://public-data.telemetry.mozilla.org/bigcrawl/safe_dataset.3.tar.bz2)
 - [https://public-data.telemetry.mozilla.org/bigcrawl/SHA256SUMS](https://public-data.telemetry.mozilla.org/bigcrawl/SHA256SUMS)

+Refer [hello_world.ipynb](https://github.com/mozilla/overscripted/blob/master/analyses/hello_world.ipynb) to load and have a quick look at the data with pandas, dask and spark.

 ### New Contributor Tips

 - A valid and much appreciated contribution is to write any of your learnings, be it by reading research papers or through your interaction with the community on gitter and submitting a Pull Request to the repository.
 You can submit the PR to the README on the main page or the analysis folder README.